 The VA conducts Compensation and Pension (C&P) exams, and you could end up with a denied claim if you miss the appointment.
 The exam isn’t mandatory, but the VA will approach you if they need more information to decide your claim.
 The physicians should include the condition’s diagnosis, nature, test measurements, and results in the C&P exam report.
 The purpose of these exams is to ascertain:

-Compensation — this may include things like monthly payments and enrollment in the VA
+- Compensation — this may include things like monthly payments and enrollment in the VA health-care program

 You’re likely to face a claim denial if you submit incorrect/incomplete forms.
 You need to completely fill out a set of base forms, and some of you may need to turn in additional forms to support the disability claim.
 For instance, those claiming post-traumatic stress disorder (PTSD) must also fill out VA Form 21-0781.